Healthcare & Insurance

 Treatment Types Being Studied

 Numerous strategies exist to potentially treat SUDs and their complications.
 Consider the following examples of medication-assisted treatment clinical trials for SUDs.
+Clinical trials for substance abuse treatment are looking at a variety of strategies that could help patients regain health.

 Naltrexone and Acamprosate Research